zenml-io/zenml-projects/llm-finetuning/README.md

 ---

-# ☮️ Automate MLOps pipeline development with ZenCoder
+# ☮️ Fine-tuning an open source LLM to create MLOps pipelines

 One of the first jobs of somebody entering MLOps is to convert their manual scripts or notebooks into pipelines that can be deployed on the cloud.
 This job is tedious, and can take time.
 For example, one has to think about: